In visual perception a color is almost never seen as it really is – as it physically is. This fact makes color the most relative medium in art.

 Albers Interaction of Color 1963 p1

-Notes on Colour Theory
+Basic Colour Theory

 Light consists of rays of different wavelengths.
 When light strikes a surface, certain wavelengths are absorbed and others are reflected by its pigments.
 Different combinations of reflected wavelengths form all the observed colours.
+Although pure white light is perceived as colourless, it actually contains all colours in the visible spectrum.
+When white light hits an object, it selectively blocks some colours and reflects others; only the reflected colours contribute to the viewer’s perception of colour.

 Eye to brain